noahtren/Cooperative-Communication-Networks/README.md

 WIP code demonstrating Cooperative Communication Networks — generative systems that learn representations by transmitting and reconstructing small messages.
-This project attempts to encode trees and graphs as images, making use of graph isomorphism to explore generative notation systems.
+This project attempts to encode trees and graphs as images, to explore generative notation systems.

 See [About This Project](#about-this-project).